 Your letter requests a religious exemption from the provisions of Title IX "to the extent application of those provisions would not be consistent with the Convention's religious tenets regarding marriage, sex outside of marriage, sexual orientation, gender identity, pregnancy, and abortion."
-In support of this request, you cite to The Baptist Faith and Message 2000, the most recent statement of faith adopted by the Convention.
-According to your letter, that statement of faith explains that the tenets of the Convention are that marriage is between one man and one woman and serves as the means for procreation, that God made people in male and female form, and that the "gift of gender is thus part of the goodness of God's creation."
-You further cite the Convention's belief that one should "speak on behalf of the unborn and contend for the sanctity of all human life from conception to natural death."
+In support of this request, you cite to On Sexual Ethics, a resolution adopted by the Convention in 2009.
+According to your letter, that resolution states that "the Bible teaches that the ideal for sexual behavior is the marital union between husband and wife and that all other sexual relations - whether premarital, extramarital, or homosexual - are contrary to God's purposes and thus sinful."
+You further cite the Convention's religious belief that "gender is based on biological attributes and is seen as a gift from God and immutable."
+Your letter states that the "Convention has declared on six occasions its religious beliefs opposing abortion."
+Finally, you cite to the Baptist Faith and Message, which, according to your letter, states that "[m]arriage is the uniting of one man and one woman."